official-stockfish/Stockfish/docs/stats.md

 `move`, `moved_piece_type` - the number of times a piece of each type was moved

 `piece_count` - the histogram of the number of pieces on the board

+`ply_discontinuities` - the number of times the ply jumped by a value different than 1 between two consecutive positions.
+Usually the number of games.

+`material_imbalance` - the histogram of imbalances, with values computed using "simple eval", that is pawn=1, bishop=knight=3, rook=5, queen=9

+`results` - the distribution of game results